-Each week, Gene speaks directly to the industry's movers and shakers, including corporate leaders, industry analysts, and discussion panels that feature many of the most respected tech journalists.
+Each week, Gene speaks directly to the industry's movers and shakers, including corporate leaders, industry analysts, and regular panels that feature the most respected journalists who cover personal technology.

 Note: Archives of our shows are posted in MP3 format within four hours after the broadcast.
 Just click the link to download and listen.

 You can now search the episode descriptions for the relevant keywords:

 |Download|| NOW PLAYING!
 November 22, 2014 — Bob “Dr. Mac” LeVitus and Kirk McElhearn|

 Prolific author and commentator Bob “Dr. Mac” LeVitus is in full rant mode as he presents his outspoken views about net neutrality and how Intuit has failed Mac users over the years with its Quicken financial app.
 He also reviews Apple's 27-inch iMac 5K, and the iPad Air 2.

 You'll also hear from columnist Kirk McElhearn, Macworld's "iTunes Guy," who discusses the myths and the reality of so-called high resolution music.
 He'll also cover the ongoing problems with iTunes 12 and detail some of the features users may not fully understand.
 And what about claims that Apple's quality control has slipped, especially for iCloud, OS X and iOS 8?

 |Download|| November 15, 2014 — Josh Centers and Jason Snell|